kdsnice/Invoke-Plink/README.md

 You can use `Install.bat` for automatic installation of Invoke-Plink PowerShell module.

-Just run "Run as administrator" `Install.bat`
+Just "Run as administrator" a `Install.bat`

 In order to check the successful installation of Invoke-Plink module,<br> open PowerShell console and execute the following commands: